-Your Plan of Study (POS) is developed and approved by the SON Faculty; changes to your POS are completed by your academic adviser in collaboration with the Pre-Licensure Program (for Basic and ASD students) Coordinator or the RN to BSN Coordinator.
+Your Plan of Study (POS) is developed and approved by the SON Faculty; changes to your POS are completed by your academic adviser.
 It details specific courses and other requirements you must complete to earn your degree.

 SON Faculty and Staff Directory.